Panjakent: Climate

-Panjakent has a hot summer humid continental climate (Köppen climate classification Dsa).
+Panjakent has a hot summer mediterranean climate (Köppen climate classification Csa).
 The warmest month is July and the coldest month is January.
 The average annual precipitation is 364.9 mm and has an average of 108 days with precipitation.
 The wettest month is April with an average of 73.1 mm of precipitation and the driest month is August with an average of 2.7 mm of precipitation.